 Better yet, just pour all the sauce into the pan with the chicken or shrimp.
 Once everything has cooked, spoon the leftover sauce from the pan into a cup for drizzling.

 It’s amazing on chicken tenders.

-A divine dipping sauce for nuggets.
+And, is a divine dipping sauce for such things as nuggets.

 - ¼ cup honey